hyungmogu/ctci/README.md

-# Summary of what Moe has done today
+# Personal Dev Log

-This repository shows a summary of what Moe is doing / learning when he is not working on projects.
+This repository shows a summary of what Moe is doing / learning when he is not working.

 ## Work Summary

+### July 28th, 2018
+1. Went through the rest of content for the week2 of CodeAcademy's Test Drivin Development
+2. Solved

 ### July 27th, 2018
 1. Solved 'minimal tree' problem in ctci 6th ed (Q4.2)